Lecodeurenretard/MarkdownToHTML/ex.md

             5. cur
                 6. sion
                 7. hopefully not infinite
-            8. other elemens can go after lists
+            8. other elements can go after lists
             9. Even
                 10. other lists!
     11. Nested lists